-

 In fact, most ideas truly are brilliant.
 Most inventors see a consumer issue, devise a solution, and voila!
 The Do-Hicky 3000 is at your service!

-The problem with bringing this product to market is that, often, consumers have no idea the issue the Do-Hicky 3000 proposes to solve even exists.
+The problem with bringing this product to market is that, often, potential customers have no idea the issue the Do-Hicky 3000 proposes to solve even exists.
 Even after they have an "a-ha moment", they may find novelty in the product or be otherwise intrigued, but it isn't something they're going to race out to buy.

 Why?